RobSero/search-and-play/README.md

         volume={this.state.volume}/>
     </div>

-### Artist Show Section:
+### 6.3 - Artist Show Section:

-At this point, the index skews to half of the page:
+The code snippet below details the CSS used to cause the skew effects and the sliding transition for the index and show pages.

     .skew {
       transform: rotateY(55deg) skew(-13deg) scale(0.95);